shuckster/match-iz/README.md

 )
 ```

-I guess that makes it easier to pass into a memoizer?
+That makes it easier to pass into a memoizer:

 ```js
 const fontSize = memoize(